johnsonpupuLin/SPlab_script/Human/README.md

 	proTRAC_2.4.2.kw_mod.pl, this is the latest version of proTRAC.
 I mimiced the modification of KW and try to modifiy this version of script.
 	However, the content in v2.4.2 is almost totaly different from v2.0.5.
 Therefore I could only try to switch on the "dual" promoter.

+#### II. piRPKM_calculating

 * extractCluster.sh

+	This script will extract the proTRAC result file "result.table" into much simpler form.

+* cluster_merging_bed.sh

+	For the piRPKM analysis of piRNA clusters in different samples, it is necessary to merge the predicted piRNA cluster from distinct datasets.
+	This script will integrate the predicted cluster from your input.
+It there are overlapped clusters, the widest range will be output.

+* cluster_piRPKM.sh

+	This script could calculate the piRPKM of your input cluster in specific dataset.

+#### III. piRNA_targeting

+* targeting_piRNA_bedtofasta.sh

+	In SP lab analysis flow, we only select the piRNAs generated from specific clusters (threshold like piRPKM > 10) to analyze targeting.
+	After selection, we tranfer the bed file into fasta format for the sequences.
+In this step, we would get the sense and antisense sequence simultaneous.

+* targeting_piRNA_fasta_mapping.sh

+	After the above script, we map sense and antisense piRNA sequence to genome again.
+	By doing this, we could find out the other sites among genome that these piRNA may originate (sense) or target (antisense).